SimonsThijs/wateroverlast/README.md

 - BGT is used to obtain shapefiles with information on the surface type (non-permeable, permeable, water).
 This requires you to download  and unpack it in 'layerbuilder/data/'.

 - BAG is used to obtain geometry of affected and surrounding buildings.
-We use the public wfs from <nationaalgeoregister.nl>, thus not requires additional files to be downloaded.
+We use the public wfs from <https://nationaalgeoregister.nl>, thus not requires additional files to be downloaded.

 - BAG is used to sample random homes in the Netherlands.
 This requires you to download  and place it in 'BAG/data/'.

 - AHN3 is used to obtain a height map of the area around the affected building.
-We use the public wcs from <nationaalgeoregister.nl>, thus not requires additional files to be downloaded.
+We use the public wcs from <https://nationaalgeoregister.nl>, thus not requires additional files to be downloaded.

 ## Generating the final dataset
 We use the script 'scripts/generate_dataset.py' to generate the final dataset.
 This script also serves as an example on how to use the tools provided in the repo.
 The script works as follows: